A cringe-free guide to making friends at uni

 Don’t be afraid to stalk

 Thank the lord for social media!
-Your university course is bound to have a Facebook group so it’s a good idea to have a quick snoop on people’s profiles to see if they’re on a similar wavelength to you.
+Join the Campus Living Village closed Facebook group’s and have a quick snoop on people’s profiles to see if they’re on a similar wave-length to you.

 Warning: watch out for accidentally liking a picture from three years ago – awkward.